Jesus warned his disciples and explained why there exists a hatred for Christianity.

 Hundreds of Christians, including women, children and the elderly, have been abducted in Syria by militants of the Islamic State of Iraq and the Levant in northeastern Syria.
 Millions more Syrians have suffered the conflict in recent years.
 More than half of Syria's pre-conflict population is now displaced or are regugees in neighboring countries.
 USCIRF Chair Katrina Lantos Swett said, By the systematic targeting and massacre of primarily Sunni Muslims, the al-Assad regime created the environment in which ISIL could rise and spread, threatening the entire region and all religious communities that reject its violent religious ideology, with the smallest religious minority communities facing an existential threat."

 Other offenders of religious freedom according to the

 International Religious Freedom also include Burma, China, Egypt, Eritrea,

-Belarus, Cuba, India, Indonesia, Laos, Russia, Somalia, and
+India, Indonesia, Russia, Somalia, and Venezuela.

 In more than 40 nations around the world, people are being persecuted simply because of their faith.
 Hundreds of men and women are in prison serving sentences that range from a few months to life.
 They are not criminals who have robbed or murdered other citizens but Christians who were put on trial for their faith in Christ and found guilty.
 Christians are beaten, tortured, imprisoned, and murdered by those who are hostile to their faith in Jesus Christ.